 Documentation and drivers are already installed on your computer.
-You can use the CD to reinstall drivers (see "Reinstalling Drivers and Utilities" in your online User's Guide), to run the Dell Diagnostics (see "Dell Diagnostics" on page 30), or to access your documentation.
+You can use the CD to reinstall drivers (see "Using the Drivers and Utilities CD" on page 34), run the Dell Diagnostics (see "Dell Diagnostics" on page 21), or access your documentation.

-Readme files may be included on your CD to provide the most current updates about technical changes to your computer or advanced technicalreference material for technicians or experienced
+Readme files may be included on your CD to provide lastminute updates about technical changes to your computer or advanced technical reference material for technicians or experienced users.